MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-overview.md

 Windows 365 Boot is in [public preview](..\public-preview.md).
 During this preview, Windows 365 Boot is designed for shared PC scenarios.

-Windows 365 Boot lets admins configure physical devices so that users can:
+Windows 365 Boot lets admins configure Windows 11 Pro physical devices so that users can:

 - Bypass their physical device's sign in process.
 - Sign in directly to their Windows 365 Cloud PC on their physical device.